 The automation of rail transport ensures greater flexibility, reduced signal distances and maintenance costs with maximum safety for our passengers.
 In combination with ETCS, ATO forms the foundation for an efficient, sustainable and digital future in European local and long-distance transport.
 Further pioneering projects in the field of the highest levels of automation are planned for 2023 in France and Belgium.

-The new technical heart of the digital rail fleet is the innovative onboard computer from Alstom, which will be installed in vehicles as standard in the future.
-Here, all incoming information from the on-board ETCS and trackside equipment is bundled and forwarded directly to vehicle control personnel and the train operators.
+The innovative onboard computer from Alstom forms the central technical core of the digital rail fleet.
+In future, it will be installed in the vehicles as standard.
+The onboard computer enables the bundled collection of all relevant information from both the on-board ETCS and the trackside equipment.
+This data is directly forwarded to the vehicle control system and the driving personnel.

 In the future, traffic will be safely guided by digital interlockings and RBCs (Radio Block Centres), which communicate commands from the operations control centre to the vehicles by radio.
 Modern sensor technology makes it possible to detect track signals or anomalies along the line.
 In the long term, digitalisation will reduce the number of train control systems, which are currently still numerous and different from one another, in order to further standardise cross-border connections.

 The digital transformation of European rail transport requires innovative concepts and technologies.
 In Germany alone, 35,000 km of track spread over 157 network districts must be equipped with ETCS and other innovations such as ATO.